Skip to content

 Can I make dull crystals sparkle again?

-If the dullness is surface contamination, yes - cleaning will restore most of the sparkle.
-If the dullness is due to damaged coatings, partial restoration may be possible but full restoration usually isn't.
-If the crystals are simply low quality, cleaning won't help - the issue is with the cut and glass, not the surface
+If the dullness is surface contamination, yes: cleaning will restore most of the sparkle.
+If the dullness is due to damaged coatings, partial restoration may be possible but full restoration usually is not.
+If the crystals are simply low quality, cleaning will not help: the issue is with the cut and glass, not the surface.

 How often should I clean crystal jewellery?